korupso/OVinder/documents/sleep-reports.md

 > ## 04.08.2020
 > ### 5/5
 > I woke up without any problems and was at the train station a few minutes early.

+> ## 05.08.2020
+> ### 1/5
+> I was barely able to function this morning, which made making progress pretty hard.

+> ## 06.08.2020
+> ### 3/5
+> Today was also a bit difficult, but I still managed to work on time.
+> This was probably the heat.